-- A. Not more than eighty (80) hours of paid time may be credited toward accumulation of vacation credit in any pay period. - B. An Official Leave of Absence shall cause the aforementioned ten (10) years (Article V, Section 1.C. and E.) of full-time County service to be postponed a number of calendar days equal to the Official Leave. - C. When an employee's County service consists of part-time regular service or a combination of full-time regular and part-time regular service, both periods of service shall apply towards the required (10) years (Article V, Section 1.C. and E.) of County service, with the part-time service being applied proportionately to the appropriate full-time interval. - D. Additional vacation earned during the period of vacation may be taken consecutively. - E. In any use of vacation, an employee's account shall be charged to the nearest quarter hour. - F. Vacation shall be scheduled for employees by their department; however, consideration shall be given to effectuating the wishes of those employees requesting specific vacation periods. - G. No scheduled vacation will be cancelled except in cases of emergency. - H. Illness while on paid vacation will be charged to Sick Leave rather than vacation only under the conditions specified in Article IV, Section 1.B.5. - I. No employee shall be permitted to work for compensation for the County in any capacity during the time of his or her paid vacation from the County service except as a Fire Suppression Volunteer, Deputy Sheriff Emergency Service, Election Board Officer or Election Night Help. - J. An employee separating from County service for reasons other than paid County retirement shall be paid for all accrued vacation in a lump sum payment.
-An employee who is separating from County service by way of paid County retirement may elect either to take time off for his or her vacation or to be paid for his or her vacation in a lump sum payment. - K. During each fiscal year, an employee may request to be paid for accrued vacation in either two (2) separate increments of sixty (60) hours each or one (1) increment of one hundred and twenty (120) hours.
-However, an employee may not cash-out vacation time until his/her annual leave balance has been eliminated.
+- C. An Official Leave of Absence shall cause the aforementioned ten (10) years (Article V, Section 1.C. and D.) of full-time County service to be postponed a number of calendar days equal to the Official Leave. - D. When an employee's County service consists of part-time regular service or a combination of full-time regular and part-time regular service, both periods of service shall apply towards the required (10) years (Article V, Section 1.C. and D.) of County service, with the part-time service being applied proportionately to the appropriate full-time interval. - E. Additional vacation earned during the period of vacation may be taken consecutively. - F. In any use of vacation, an employee's account shall be charged to the nearest quarter hour. - G. Vacation shall be scheduled for employees by their department; however, consideration shall be given to effectuating the wishes of those employees requesting specific vacation periods. - H. No scheduled vacation will be cancelled except in cases of emergency. - I. Illness while on paid vacation will be charged to Sick Leave rather than vacation only under the conditions specified in Article IV, Section 1.B.5. - J. No employee shall be permitted to work for compensation for the County in any capacity during the time of his or her paid vacation from the County service except as a Fire Suppression Volunteer, Election Board Officer or Election Night Help. - K. An employee separating from County service for reasons other than paid County retirement shall be paid for all accrued vacation in a lump sum payment.
+An employee who is separating from County service by way of paid County retirement may elect either to take time off for his or her vacation or to be paid for his or her vacation in a lump sum payment. - L. Except as set forth below, during each fiscal year, an employee may request to be paid for accrued vacation in either two (2) separate increments of sixty (60) hours each or one (1) increment of one hundred and twenty (120) hours. - 1.
+Except as set forth in subsection 2 below, an employee may not cash-out vacation time if he/she has at the time of the request a balance of accrued unused annual leave. - 2.
+An employee with an annual leave balance may cash-out vacation time under the following limited circumstances: - a.
+The employee's accrued vacation bank is such that s/he will reach the applicable cap (as set forth in Section 1.D above)